ManishG04/Convex/README.md

 Gamifying the group study experience.

-* **The Mechanic:** Join a lobby with 4+ friends.
+* **The Mechanic:** Join a group with 4+ friends.
 The group's collective Focus Time deals damage to a "Boss Monster."

 ## Features for Round 2